 OLLI (the Osher Lifelong Learning Institute at the University of Illinois) is a member-centered community of adult learners that is supported by the Bernard Osher Foundation, the Illinois Office of the Provost, and the generous donations of OLLI members and community partners.
-It is part of a network of 117 OLLI programs across the United States, and there are over 130,000 members nationwide.
+It is part of a network of 119 OLLI programs across the United States, and there are over 130,000 members nationwide.

 OLLI at Illinois was launched in the fall of 2007 with 11 courses and 297 members.
-News of this exciting program dedicated to the pursuit of lifelong learning spread quickly, and we now have more than 1,100 members and offer nearly 40 courses per semester.
+News of this exciting program dedicated to the pursuit of lifelong learning spread quickly, and we now have more than 1,200 members and offer more than 40 courses per semester.
 In addition to classes in the fall and spring semesters, OLLI offers a dynamic schedule of programs and activities that includes lectures, study groups, travel opportunities, and collaborations with the Illinois campus and the communities in and around Champaign-Urbana.